 Because so many people have asked me about how to learn this skill, recently I’ve worked with my friend Steve Lungrin to create some new ear training lessons.
 If you want to get on the wait list to learn more about this new resource, go ahead and sign up for my free 5-day workbook.

 The next important part of training to play by ear is understanding the “feels” of different songs.
 The “feels” essentially are different patterns of timing for the notes that you play.

 If you’ve ever heard a cover of a popular song that sounded completely different than the original, you’ve probably heard a different “feel” without realizing it.
 When artists adapt a song, one of the easiest things to change is how they interpret the chords and the timing of how they play on pianos.

 There are four main “feels.”
 While they’re not too difficult to learn if you have a good chord-based foundation in place, it’s hard to explain how the “feels” work with the written word alone.
 I definitely recommend you get on my course wait list so you can learn these skills the easiest way: through video.

 Picking Out the Melody

 Something we haven’t mentioned up to this point is melody.
 I’m not a particularly melody-focused player, so it never was a priority when it came to my resources.
-But enough people have emailed me about learning melody that I eventually became convinced this is a topic I need to cover in the newest version of my online piano-learning course.
+But enough people have sent me an email about learning melody that I eventually became convinced this is a topic I need to cover in the newest version of my online piano-learning course.